RohanBhandari/zsh/README.md

 # zsh

-Scripts, functions, and aliases for zsh Edit
+Scripts, functions, and aliases for zsh.